dfilter/text-request-ts-contracts/README.md

 # text-request-ts-client
-A typesafe client for the Text Request Client
+A typesafe client for the Text Request REST API